Lucide/Notes/c++/1-The Basics.md

 }
 ```
 The range-`for`-statement can be used for any sequence of elements.\
-If we didn’t want to copy the values from `v` into the variable `x`, but rather just have `x` refer to an element, we could write:
+If we didn't want to copy the values from `v` into the variable `x`, but rather just have `x` refer to an element, we could write:
 ```cpp
 void increment(){
     int v[] = {0,1,2,3,4,5,6,7,8,9};